ryedin/site/_posts/2016-05-20-open-source-evolution.md

 However, as cloud computing marches towards a utility service the vast majority of the software we write and the open source software we adopt will lease utility cloud services for very pragmatic reasons.

-This has started years ago around AWS S3.
+This started years ago around AWS S3.
 Important open source infrastructure like RubyGems and the Docker Registry happily delegate storage responsibilities to S3 so they can focus on building great tools and APIs and not worry about tough challenges around data durability.

 Convox is working to advance this trend.
 The Convox project is developed in the open for all the philosophical reasons.
 But we embrace the pragmatism of leveraging cloud services when possible provided they hit an acceptable quality and cost bar.